Does talking energize or drain you?

 I know introverts with the talent of Communication.
 And I also know extroverts with the talent of Communication.

 Introversion is mainly about recharging energy in solitude and silence, while extroversion is mainly about recharging where there is loads of sensory stimulation.
+The Communication talent is about verbal expression.
+So whichever way your mix goes, as long as you’re aware of it so you can apply energy-management and take care of yourself.

 5 Tips for Energy-Management

+Where do you think you’re on the scale?
+Does talking energize you, or drain you?
 If you’re an introvert who finds lots of talking draining, it doesn’t mean you need to move to the desert or swear off your social life!
 Perhaps some of the tips below may be helpful.

-• Be mindful of how much time you schedule daily for ‘talking-appointments’.
+One: Be mindful of how much time you schedule daily for ‘talking-appointments’.

-• When you had one heavy day full of conversation, do your best to schedule the day before or after with more quiet, solitary time.
+Two: When you had one heavy day full of conversation, do your best to schedule the day before or after with more quiet, solitary time.

-• Start keeping a journal or diary where you can note your experiences and body-messages the day after plenty of verbal expression was necessary.
+Three: Start keeping a journal or diary where you can note your experiences and body-messages the day after plenty of verbal expression was necessary.
 I started noticing how my voice sounded different ‘the morning after’, and how I could simply not drag my body out of bed for my exercise.

-• Please, drop the guilt about saying ‘no’ to more social engagements than you can reasonably manage.
+Four: Please, drop the guilt about saying ‘no’ to more social engagements than you can reasonably manage.
 If friends pressure you, say no kindly and stick to what you know is good for you.
 Send them this article!
 And for yourself, use EFT to calm the guilt.
 There’s no reason to feel guilty when you’re taking care of the only ‘home’ you have here on Earth – your body.

-• Practice exquisite self-care after loads of verbal communication.
+Five: Practice exquisite self-care after loads of verbal communication.
 Find out what really energizes you.
 For me, it’s time in nature, going to bed very early a couple nights in a row, reading a book in a coffee shop, and staring into space while my mind roams free.
 A few brain-gym exercises and mindful breathing often during the day also helps.
 Find your special introvert-self-care needs, and practice them consciously, with great love and compassion for the part of you that needs restoration.

 An Exercise to look at the Quiet Spaces in your Own life

 Whether you have the talent of Communication or not – if you’re an introvert, you need quiet space in your life to recharge.
 This exercise can help you take an honest look to see where you’re at with introvert self-care.
 It’s from a magnificent book called “The Awakened Introvert” by Arnie Kozak, PhD.
+Make a tick in each box where you find that type of noise in your day.

 Activity Media (music, news, TV, radio, smartphone) Humans (talking, doing things like cooking, cleaning) Ambient Noise (not from the natural world) Internal Landscape busy (thinking, internal self-talk, imagining)